GispoCoding/FMI2QGIS/index.md

 A carbon sinks are reservoirs which accumulate and store some carbon-containing chemical compound.
 Carbon sinks have a connection to better air quality and this map visualizes carbon sinks in Helsinki region.
 Forest areas are clearly highlighted e.g. in Nuuksio in Espoo as well as Helsinki Central Park.

+Data produced in 2020 and based on data collected originally in 2017.

 [Click to open full version.](https://gispocoding.github.io/FMI2QGIS/imgs/carbon_sinks.png)

  *Data: [HSY (2021): Selvitys pääkaupunkiseudun hiilinieluista ja -varastoista